Bsal13/Offensive-Security-Proving-Grounds-Boxes/Heist (Hard) Windows Active Directory Box.md

 - Found scv_apache account can read the GMSA password utilizing bloodhound
 - Utilized GMSAPasswordReader.exe to read svc_apache's NTML hash
 - Utilized user svc_apache and NTLM has to login to an evil-winrm session
+- Found SeRestorePrivilege is enabled and followed privilege escalation steps
 -

 ## Improved skills